foelkdavid/hyperx-volume-wheel-fix-rs/README.md

 Otherwise just adjust the command inside the script.

 ## Will this work for other headsets?
-Maybe?
+With adjustments, yes!
-Try to adjust the device filter and the Keycodes, then it should work.
+Try to adjust the device filter and the Keycodes, this way the majority of headsets wheels/buttons/whatever should work.

-This way you can make this work with any type of input.
+This way you can make this work with any type of input, not only Headsets.

+You could also change the commands it executes and do completely different things with it. :)

 ## Current Functionality:
 #### Note: All of this already works in the [python version](https://github.com/foelkdavid/hyperx-volume-wheel-fix/edit/main/README.md).